etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-2.rst

 Here, :py:meth:`pytest.raises` is a *context manager* that will verify that :py:exc:`ArithmeticError` is raise when its body is executed.

-.. note:: a detailed explanation about context managers see https://jeffknupp.com/blog/2016/03/07/python-with-context-managers//
+.. note:: A detailed explanation about context managers see https://jeffknupp.com/blog/2016/03/07/python-with-context-managers//

 Note that you can easily make :meth:`et_dot.dot` raise other